Skip to main content

 Each agent is scraped independently and identified by its instance label.

-Why are Raft metrics only appearing on one node?
+Why are Raft leadership metrics only appearing on one node?

-Raft leadership metrics like consul_raft_leader_lastContact and consul_raft_leader_dispatchLog are only emitted by the current leader.
+consul_raft_leader_lastContact and consul_raft_leader_dispatchLog are emitted only by the current leader.
 Other servers emit follower-side metrics like consul_raft_state_follower.
-This is expected behavior.
+This is expected behavior, not a collection gap.

 What does consul_autopilot_healthy mean?

-A value of 1 means Autopilot considers the cluster healthy — enough voters are alive and reachable.
+A value of 1 means Autopilot considers the cluster healthy - enough voters are alive and reachable.
 A value of 0 indicates the cluster is degraded.
-Monitor this alongside consul_raft_peers and consul_members_servers.
+Monitor it alongside consul_raft_peers and consul_autopilot_failure_tolerance for the full quorum picture.

 What's Next?

-• Monitor More Components: Add monitoring for etcd, Redis, and other components
+• Monitor More Components: Add monitoring for Vault, Nomad, etcd, and other components.

 Was this page helpful?